Associate Professor Katie Wright

 Shurlee Swain is a social historian whose work has informed several recent Australian inquiries into historic abuse.
 She is the historian chief investigator on the Find & Connect web resource and has also prepared commissioned reports for the current Royal Commission on Institutional Responses to Child Sexual Abuse.
 She has published widely particularly at the intersection of welfare and history, including her recent co-edited collection with Professor Skӧld which focused specifically on historic abuse inquiries.

 Professor Johanna Sköld

 Sari Braithwaite is a documentary filmmaker and Research Officer for The Age of Inquiry project.
-Her recent films are Paper Trails (2017) on the life of Anne Deveson, who was a journalist and a Commissioner on the 1970s Royal Commission on Human Relationships, and [Censored] (2018), on censorship in the Australian film industry, and Because We Have Each Other (2022), on a working-class neurodiverse family.
+Her recent films are Paper Trails (2017) on the life of Anne Deveson, who was a journalist and a Commissioner on the 1970s Royal Commission on Human Relationships, [Censored] (2018), on censorship in the Australian film industry, and Because We Have Each Other (2022), on a working-class neurodiverse family.